hanwenzhang123/front-end-interview/css/README.md

 [[↑] Back to top](#table-of-contents)

 ### How would you approach fixing browser-specific styling issues?

 - After identifying the issue and the offending browser, use a separate style sheet that only loads when that specific browser is being used.
 This technique requires server-side rendering though.
 - Use libraries like Bootstrap that already handles these styling issues for you.
 - Use `autoprefixer` to automatically add vendor prefixes to your code.
 - Use Reset CSS or Normalize.css.
-- If you're using Postcss (or a similar transpiling library), there may be plugins which allow you to opt in for using modern CSS syntax (and even W3C proposals) that will transform those sections of your code into corresponding safe code that will work in the targets you've used.
+- If you're using Postcss (or a similar transpiling library), there may be plugins which allow you to opt in for using modern CSS syntax (and even W3C proposals) that will transform those sections of your code into corresponding safe code that will work in the targets you have used.

 [[↑] Back to top](#table-of-contents)